99003550/SDLC-Calculator/Requirements-1/readme.md

 - POW(),ABS():These functions are used to calculate power and absolute of a given number which uses the standard library math.h.

 - SIN(),COS(),TAN():These functions are used to calculate trigonometric function of a given number which uses the standard library math.h.
+- Factorial():this function is used to calculate factorial of given number.
+- Floor():this function give floor value of number.
+- Ceil():this function will give ceil value of number.